SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-08-positive-thinking.md

 [Sidney Coleman's _Lectures on Relativity_](https://www.goodreads.com/book/show/59143228-sidney-coleman-s-lectures-on-relativity).
 It's about as good as you'd expect, if you knew Coleman: almost _startlingly_ clear, with his lecture style that makes the world suddenly make sense.
 It's like an ambush of
-clarity: you can't see it coming, but every time it clobbers you from behind it's pure joy of insight.
+clarity: you can't see it coming, but every time it clobbers you from behind, it's pure joy of insight.

 I miss him.
 I modeled a lot of my own teaching technique after him (and a couple others,